 This means you only have one chance to turn a new client into a loyal client.
 Why should you care?
-There are two very good reasons you should care.
+There are two very good reasons you should care about client retention.
 The Harris poll also indicated that clients would pay up to 25 percent more for a great customer service experience, which helps your bottom line in a competitive salon market.
 And the cost of attracting one new client is 6–7 times more expensive than your cost to retain that client, not to mention the amount of time and energy you’ll save yourself.

 Every client you retain can offer a lifetime of value to you and your business.
 Loyal clients are also more likely to refer you to their friends and coworkers, purchase more retail from you, and post great reviews.
 Every hairdresser and barber should consider that a happy client is a walking billboard for your services.